slipwayhq/slipway_docs/docs/guides/the-slipway-secret-env.md

 However using an API key in a query string parameter is not best practice for security.

-If you set the `SLIPWAY_SECRET` environment variable, then instead of re-using the request's API key Slipway will generate a secure, short lived URL that is only valid for a short period of time (one minute at time of writing).
+If you set the `SLIPWAY_SECRET` environment variable, then instead of re-using the request's API key Slipway will generate a URL with an access signature which that is only valid for a short period of time (one minute at time of writing).
 This is more secure: It doesn't risk exposing any API keys, and even if the URL was to leak or be intercepted it is useless once it expires.

 :::tip
-The `SLIPWAY_SECRET` environment variable should be set to long, hard to guess string.
+The `SLIPWAY_SECRET` environment variable should be set to a long, hard to guess string.
 It should be treated with the same level of security as a password or an encryption key.

 The simplest way to generate a secure value for `SLIPWAY_SECRET` is to run: